 The normal map of the background image is carefully generated and thus is best for examining specularity effects.
-You can observe red highlights along vertical side of background boundaries.
-If you are unsure, pay attention to the top right of the image, select light 3 (type the 3 key) and toggle the on/off switch by typing the H key.
-As the light toggles from off to on, the entire top-right region becomes brighter, and, you can observe red highlight along the right boundary of the image.
-This red highlight is reflection of light 3 towards camera.
-With light 3 on, move it towards the left/right with the left/right arrow keys.
-Notice the highlight intensifies and then fades as a result of the angle between the halfway vector, H, and the normal of the face, N, changes.6
+You can observe red highlights along vertical boundaries in the background image.
+If you are unsure, pay attention to the top right region of the background image, select light 3 (type the 3 key) and toggle the on/off switch (typing the H key).
+Notice that as the light toggles from off to on, the entire top right region becomes brighter with shades of red highlight along the vertical boundaries.
+This red highlight is the reflection of light 3 towards the camera.
+Now, with light 3 switched on, move it towards the left and right (the left/right arrow keys).
+Observe how the highlight intensifies and then fades as results of the angle between the halfway vector, H, and the face normal vector, N, changes.

 You can also adjust the material to observe specularity on the Hero.
 Now, select the Hero object (type the 6 key), decrease its diffuse material property (type R, Y, and I keys at the same time) to around 0.2, increase the specularity property (type 9 to select Specular, and then E, T, and U keys at the same time) to values beyond 1.
-You should observe a dark Hero figure with bright spots.
+With this setting, the diffused term is reduced and specular highlight emphasized, you can observe a dark Hero figure with bright highlight spots.
 If you are unsure, try toggling light 0 (type the 0 key) on/off (type the H key).
-When an object does not occupy many pixels, such as the Hero, the associated highlight is likely to be rather small and subtle to observe.
+Relatively small objects, such as the Hero, does not occupy many pixels, the associated highlight is likely to span even smaller number of pixels and can be challenging to observe.
 Specular highlights can convey subtle and important effects; however, its usage can also be challenging to master.

 Do experiment with selecting and manipulating the material property of the left Minion object and moving the other light sources around to observe the red specular highlight on the background.